zachgirazian/nfl_bracket_challenge/README.md

 nfl_teams_info_colors.csv: Database fo NFL team colors

-Scenarios.csv: The list of scenarios from the program calculation
+scenarios.csv: The list of scenarios from the program calculation